tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

 ### 9. Instructor Do: EWMA and Hodrick-Prescott Filter (15 min)

 In this activity, you will introduce EWMA, or exponentially-weighted moving average.
-You will also introduce the Hodrick-Prescottt filter, a tool that captures trends by minimizing local fluctuations.
+You will also introduce the Hodrick-Prescott filter, a tool that captures trends by minimizing local fluctuations.

 Begin by doing a concept overview of the EWMA and Hodrick-Prescott filters using the slides.